-The blogosphere and news sites have been bristling that former President of the United States, Barack Obama allowed water from Great Lakes region to be pumped and sold to China.
+The blogosphere and news sites have been bristling that former President of the United States, Barack Obama allowed water from the Great Lakes region to be pumped and sold to China.
 It’s a Lie.
 What’s worse is that none of these blog authors are checking the facts.
 Their lazy practice is to re-blog poorly written posts from inflammatory sites.
 Here is the Truth.

 Lie #1 – Obama Allowed Great Lakes Water to Be Sold To China as Half the U.S. Faces Extreme Water Crisis

-This overused inflammatory headline refers to the ability for companies to bottle water within the Great Lakes watershed.
+This overused inflammatory headline refers to the ability of companies to bottle water within the Great Lakes watershed.
 Quotes such as, “Why are we allowing foreign corporations such as Nestle to make millions upon millions of dollars pumping water out of the Great Lakes and selling it overseas?”
 This is not new news.
 Pepsi, Coca-Cola, Avita, and Nestle have been operating in Michigan and surrounding states for over 15 years.
-At least now, Nestle and other companies are operating under the Great Lakes-St. Lawrence River Basin Water Resources Compact enacted by the 110th United States Congress effective December 8, 2008, before Obama took office.
+At least now, Nestle and other companies are operating under the Great Lakes-St. Lawrence River Basin Water Resources Compact was enacted by the 110th United States Congress effective December 8, 2008, before Obama took office.
 This Public Law 110-342 was introduced in the Senate by Carl Levin (D – Michigan) on July 23, 2008, passed the Senate on August 1, 2008, by unanimous consent, passed the House of Representatives on September 23, 2008, and finally signed into law by President George W. Bush on October 3, 2008.

-Half-Lie #2 – Companies are pumping millions of gallons of water out of the Great Lakes and selling it to China.
+Half-Lie #2 – Companies are pumping millions of gallons of water out of the Great Lakes and selling it to China

-Long before Obama was a national politician Canada was looking to sell Great Lakes water wholesale.
+Long before Obama was a national politician, Canada was looking to sell Great Lakes water wholesale.
 In 1998 the Nova Group obtained a permit from Canada’s Ontario Ministry of the Environment to export approximately 160 million gallons per year of water from Lake Superior for export to Asia in bulk containers.
-Due to objections of Great Lakes governors and citizens the permit was revoked.
+Due to objections of Great Lakes governors and citizens, the permit was revoked.